What exactly is the key to a strong content marketing strategy for B2B companies?

 That sounds great but….
 Where do I get content ideas?

-Here’s a couple go-to strategies that we use for coming up with content ideas:
+Here are a couple of go-to strategies that we use for coming up with content ideas:

 One of the best places to find content ideas is in the past.
 Think about some of the things that your organization has done and write about them as parts of your content plan.
 What events have you recently attended that could offer quality insight to your customers or target audience?
 Create a roundup of quotes from attendees or a recap of the most popular talks.